 Like many zoom designs, this lens is very sharp in the center and should be shot at f/8 for best corner resolution.
 Zoom lenses are rarely as sharp as the many prime lenses they replace, but kit lenses like this are great when we consider their portability and affordability.

 If you have one of the Sony APS-C cameras - or shoot a full-frame Sony camera on it's APS-C setting - it's a highly portable choice for travel and family photography.
 I used it for all these photos of Paris in 2012.
 Mounted on an NEX-7, the entire kit easily fit into the pocket of my coat.
-I missed this lens so much, I purchased a used copy in 2021 for $125.
-I use this lens when I want the smallest kit possible.
-It weighs only 194 grams and is only 60mm long.
-It is shorter in total length than the filter size of many other lenses.
+It weighs only 194 grams and is only 60mm long: shorter in total length than the filter size of many other lenses.

 Sony mirrorless cameras have a very small flange-to-focus distance, allowing us to adapt a wide variety of 3rd party lenses such as Leica, Nikon, Canon, Pentax, Voigtlander, etc. To shoot manual lenses, a simple affordable adapter is all that we need.
 I was disappointed with a no-name bargain adapter (it developed a light leak which resulted in flare), but have had good experience with Fotodiox Sony E-Mount adapters.

 For fine art subjects (landscape, still-life, portraits), older lenses are often an excellent choice.
 Many perform just as well as the newest ones, the only difference being that they are manual focus and have no built-in stabilization.
 Available in the used market, they are affordably priced.